Peter Mathieson (nephrologist): University of Edinburgh

 Mathieson became Principal and Vice-Chancellor of the University of Edinburgh in February 2018, succeeding Sir Timothy O'Shea in the role.
-He is the highest paid figure in Scottish Higher Education with a benefits package exceeding £418,000.
 When he began at the University of Edinburgh, Mathieson had a £342,000 salary, which was less than he was paid at HKU.
 While the university said the salary was set in relation to vice chancellor pay at similar sized universities, it was criticised by the University and College Union during the UK-wide dispute between university staff and management over pensions.
 In response, Mathieson told The Times, "I had no negotiations – they made me an offer and I accepted it."

-In addition to his salary package, Mathieson lives rent and bill free in a mansion on one of Scotland's most expensive streets and was paid £17,910 to maintain the property in 2021-22, including paying his council tax and servicing the property’s aga cooker.
+In addition to his salary package, Mathieson lives rent and bill free in a mansion on one of Scotland's most expensive streets.
+The University paid £17,910 to maintain the property in 2021-22, including paying council tax and servicing the property’s aga cooker.

 At Edinburgh, Mathieson was further criticised for his lack of oversight in relation to a replacement finance system which failed to pay staff, students and suppliers over an extended period, continued to give units within the University no financial control for more than a year after its implementation and cost more than double its original £14 million price tag.
 As convener of the Senatus Academicus (Academic Senate), he accepted a 2023 motion of no confidence over the finance system implementation as uncontentious rather than face a vote.
-He was further criticised for accepting a pay rise of £43,000 in 2022, at a time when his staff continued to strike due to erosion of their salaries.
+He was further criticised for accepting a pay rise of £43,000 in 2022, at a time when staff continued to strike due to erosion of their salaries.
 Student protests disrupted the 2023 summer graduations, where Mathieson was blamed for not settling the dispute with his staff causing students to receive unclassified degrees and bringing calls for his resignation.

 In December 2023 the Edinburgh University Students' Association voted for Mathieson's resignation with a 95% majority of 648 votes for, 35 votes against, and 29 abstentions on a motion of "University management accountability and vote of no confidence".
 The motion called for his resignation no later than July 2024.
 Mathieson did not resign in response.

 In April 2024, Mathieson met with students involved in setting up a pro-Palestine encampment at the University of Edinburgh's Old College.
 Mathieson and vice-principal Colm Harmon heard concerns from student demonstrators urging for Edinburgh to divest funding from companies tied to Israel, accusing it of committing genocide in Gaza.
 Mathieson emphasized that the university would respect peaceful protest rights, while also defending its investment practices.
 The university subsequently established a working group to review its investment policies and launched a consultation on ethical investing principles.